 All of our investments have a minimum target amount they need to raise (this is sometimes the same as the maximum target) in order for the investment to go ahead.

-While most issuing companies have the option to extend the close date on the raise up to a fixed date (specified in the Debenture Deed and Offer Document) to allow for additional time to raise the funds if required, it is possible that they may still not reach their target.
+While most issuing companies or Local Authorities have the option to extend the close date on the raise up to a fixed date (specified in the Debenture Deed and Offer Document) to allow for additional time to raise the funds if required, it is possible that they may still not reach their target.

 - The minimum target raise amount has been met.